Knerten0815/masters-thesis/content/methodology.typ

 === Dataset
 The _ms2structures_ dataset @dataset used in @count_bits was created using datasets from MS2Deepscore @ms2deepscore and MassSpecGym @massspecgym.
-It contains 37,811 unique compounds and their molecular structures in SMILES format @smiles.
+It contains 37,811 unique compounds and their molecular structures represented as SMILES @smiles.
 1000 queries with $n=10$ similar analogues  were sampled from that dataset.
 The analogues had a similarity of at least 0.7 to their query, which was calculated using Ruzicka similarity @ruzicka @ruzicka2 of count-based Morgan9 fingerprints @morgan @morgan-count, as suggested by @count_bits.
-For analogue groups with $n<10$, only the first $n$ compounds from the analogue set were selected.
+For analogue groups with $n<10$, only the most similar $n$ compounds from the analogue set were selected.
+This assures comparability among the sets, in the sense that the smaller sets share all their members with corresponding larger sets.

-To find out the best default group size for the ChemSpaceExplorer's analogue search, #CITE[1000TestSpectra.mgf] were used as queries in the Analogue Search benchmark.
+To find out the best default group size for the ChemSpaceExplorer's analogue search, #CITE[1000TestSpectra.mgf] were used as queries in the analogue search benchmark.

 === Stacked Similarity Map Benchmark <ssm_benchmark>
 For the SSM benchmark, the SGS (@sgs), MQW and SQS (@sqs) were calculated for groups of two to ten analogues per query.